martkartasev/BTBackchainingRL/README.md

 - Cuda 11.1 if using GPU:
 https://developer.nvidia.com/cuda-11.1.0-download-archive

+### Bootstrapping

+If the installation for the Malmo wheel was successful, you can run the

 # How to run

-Run one of the test mission configurations under "Experiments".
+Once Malmo is running, you can start one of the test mission configurations in [main](https://github.com/martkartasev/BTBackchainingRL/blob/master/main.py) to train an agent.

+Alternatively, you can run one of the [evaluations](https://github.com/martkartasev/BTBackchainingRL/blob/master/evaluations.py) on one of the included results from our own experiments.
+Archives are available under [GitHub Releases](https://github.com/martkartasev/BTBackchainingRL/releases) for this repository.

 # How to view the Stable-Baselines integrated tensorboard